Stanley Johnson (writer): Personal life

-Stanley Johnson attended Sherborne School, Dorset.
+Stanley Johnson attended Ravenswood preparatory School near Tiverton in Devon before going to Sherborne School, Dorset.
 While still an undergraduate studying English at Exeter College, Oxford, he took part in the Marco Polo Expedition with Tim Severin and Michael de Larrabeiti, travelling on a motorcycle and sidecar from Oxford to Venice and on to India and Afghanistan.
 The adventure led to the publication of Severin's 1964 book Tracking Marco Polo, with photographs by de Larrabeiti.

 Johnson started studying at Columbia University in 1963, but dropped out after a year.
 While at Columbia he married the painter Charlotte Fawcett in Marylebone, with whom he had four children: Boris, former Leader of the Conservative Party and Prime Minister of the United Kingdom; Rachel, journalist and former editor-in-chief of The Lady; Jo, former Conservative member of Parliament (MP) for Orpington, former Minister of State for Universities, and former Head of the Lex Column at the Financial Times; and Leo, filmmaker and entrepreneur.
 Johnson and Fawcett divorced in 1979.
 Johnson married Jennifer Kidd in Westminster in 1981, and they had two children: Julia and Maximilian.

 In July 2020, during the COVID-19 pandemic, Johnson posted pictures on Instagram of himself travelling to Athens, Greece.
 He was criticised by the Liberal Democrat MP Jamie Stone for travelling at a time when guidance under lockdown was to avoid "all but essential international travel".
 At the time, Greece had reopened its borders but banned direct travel from the United Kingdom; Johnson had circumvented Greece's rules by travelling via Bulgaria.